 BENTON HARBOR, Mich. - Cornerstone Alliance, Berrien County’s lead economic development agency, has issued a request for interested developers to submit proposal on redevelopment of the iconic Farmers & Merchants Bank building in downtown Benton Harbor.
-The project chosen for redevelopment will be eligible for over $100,000 in cash and incentives.

 The former Farmers & Merchants building has been a noticeable presence in Benton Harbor since its opening in the late 1800s.
 The building has changed ownership several times in recent years and has received significant interest from developers throughout the region.
 Cornerstone Alliance recently purchased the historic building and will begin a $250,000 facade renovation project in June.